FrauleinGela/movies-angular/README.md

 This project depends on the following API:  https://github.com/FrauleinGela/movies-api-csharp

+## TODO
+ * Check a movie if its booked
+ * Check a movie if its booked by a user
+ * Add login = > If login succeeds then store the token in the local storage, a token that is returned from the Api created with a JwtSecurityToken)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.